 - American Securities and its portfolio companies in transactions involving Conair Corporation; $1.1 billion senior secured bridge, term and ABL revolving facilities to finance its $1.37 billion take-private of Foundation Building Materials, Inc.; $570 million first and second lien facilities to finance its acquisition of FullBloom Education; $360 million senior secured facilities to finance its acquisition of Henry Company LLC; senior secured revolving and term facilities to finance its acquisition of Swinerton's Solar and Renewable Energy division (collectively n/k/a SOLV Energy LLC); and an amended and upsized first lien term facility to finance its acquisition of SW Holdings, LLC.

-- The Blackstone Group in the financing of the acquisition of Concert Golf Properties by Blackstone Tactical Opportunities.
+- Blackstone in the financing of the acquisition of Concert Golf Properties.

 - Black Knight, Inc. in $2 billion senior secured facilities for its subsidiary, Black Knight InfoServ, LLC, to refinance existing indebtedness.

 - Cornell Capital and its portfolio companies in transactions involving HCT Group Holdings Limited, INW Manufacturing LLC, kdc/one Development Corporation, Inc., PureStar Linen Group, Swallowfield plc and Zobele Holding S.p.A.

 - Dave & Buster’s, Inc. in $500 million senior secured facilities to refinance existing indebtedness.